PalD777/SP_RestaurantManagementSystem/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy of S&P Restaurant Management System up and running follow these steps.

 ### Prerequisites